dotnet/designs/accepted/2020/net5/net5.md

 implicit condition that is versionless but targets all TFMs above `net5.0`?
 That is, `#if NET`.

-### Persisting prerequisites

-We need to require a minimum version for the iOS/Android/Windows SDKs.

-* Probably like how we did WinForms/WPF
-    - WinForms/WPF uses a framework reference which by design doesn't have a version number
-    - We'd need something with a version number

-This work is captured [in this document][os-versioning].

 ### What would we target?

 Everything that is universal or portable to many platforms will target `net5.0`.